Duration: 14:00 minutes

 Premiere: October 3, 2008 in Terrance Park, OH by Joelle Harvey, soprano and Allen Perriello, piano

 Moonsongs is based on seven poems by Carl Sandburg.
-Carl Sandburg wrote a number of poems that mention the moon – sometimes as the focus of the poem, sometimes as a peripheral image.
+Sandburg wrote a number of poems that mention the moon – sometimes as the focus of the poem, sometimes as a peripheral image.
 But the ones I chose for this set focused on other recurring themes as well: loneliness, dreams, and memory to name a few.
-The imagery and haunting mood of these poems came together in my mind to form the image of a character, alone, half-mad and half-asleep between dream and reality, singing to the moon and at times imagining the moon singing back.
+The imagery and haunting mood of these poems came together in my mind to form the image of a character, alone, half-mad and half-asleep, between dream and reality, singing to the moon and at times imagining the moon singing back.

 The title comes from another poem of Carl Sandburg, called “Silver Wind,” in which he writes:

 And another long breath for the silver soprano melody of the moon songs

 in the light nights when the earth is lighter than a feather,

 the iron mountains lighter than a goose down-